Skip to main content

 Lyophilized thymosin beta-4 is typically stored refrigerated or frozen.
 Reconstituted solutions are commonly refrigerated and protected from light; laboratory handling notes report stability on the order of weeks.

-How long does reconstituted thymosin beta-4 last? +
+How long does Thymosin Beta-4 last? +